NMOSD & MOGAD

 💎 Board Pearl

-- MOGAD is steroid-responsive but steroid-DEPENDENT — relapses frequently occur during steroid taper.
-Always taper slowly over 3–6 months, not the typical short MS relapse taper.
+- MOGAD is often steroid-responsive; relapses may occur during rapid taper (especially in relapsing adult disease — many children are monophasic).
+Taper slowly over 3–6 months rather than a typical short MS relapse taper.

 - Optic nerve perineural enhancement (sheath enhancement) on MRI is relatively specific for MOGAD and helps distinguish it from AQP4-NMOSD and MS optic neuritis.